Qazeer/InfoSec-Notes/General/Passwords_cracking.md

 ###### John-the-Ripper & magnumripper John-the-Ripper

-John, also abbreviated JrT, is a password cracking tool, available notably on Linux and Windows and supporting a wide range of hashes type.
+`John`, also abbreviated `JrT`, is a password cracking tool, available notably on Linux and Windows and supporting a wide range of hashes type.

-The Jumbo version of John the Ripper is a community-enhanced version of John and can be found on the magnumripper GitHub repository.
-It noatably supports more hash types.
+The `Jumbo` version of `John the Ripper` is a community-enhanced version of `John` that can be found on the `magnumripper` `GitHub` repository.
+It notably supports more hash types.

-John will try to automatically detect the hash type of the provided hashes.
+`John` will try to automatically detect the hash type of the provided hashes.
 John stores the cracked passwords in a "pot" file, located in `~/.john/john.pot`.

-John-the-Ripper usage:
+`John-the-Ripper` usage:

 ```
 john [OPTIONS] [HASH_FILE]